Exactlywb/HashTable/readme.md

 ## Hash table realization

-My hash table uses the chain method in dealing with collisions.
-More about chain method you may see on [wikipedia](https://en.wikipedia.org/wiki/Hash_table) or in short paragraph about it in my [_LaTex_](https://github.com/Exactlywb/HashTable/blob/master/HashFunctions.pdf) report.
+My hash table uses the chain method to deal with collisions.
+More unformation about chain method you may see on [wikipedia](https://en.wikipedia.org/wiki/Hash_table) or in short paragraph about it in my [_LaTex_](https://github.com/Exactlywb/HashTable/blob/master/HashFunctions.pdf) report.

-You may see my unoptimized version of hash table [here](https://github.com/Exactlywb/HashTable/tree/master/unoptimized).
+You may see the unoptimized version of hash table [here](https://github.com/Exactlywb/HashTable/tree/master/unoptimized).

 ## Hash functions research